GEOS-DEV/GEOS/src/coreComponents/physicsPackages/PhysicsPackages.rst

 .. _Solvers:

-Physics Solvers
+Physics Packages
 ============================================

-The ``<Solvers>`` section of the input file specifies one or several physics solvers to be included in the simulation.
+The ``<Solvers>`` section of the input file specifies one or several physics packages to be included in the simulation.

 .. toctree::
    :maxdepth: 2